flyaflya/causact/cran-comments.md

      Workflows (3:39)
      greta (14:37, 14:75)
      workflows (11:44)
 All of the above words are spelled correctly.
-DAGs is an acronym for directed acyclig graphs.
+DAGs is a fairly well-knwon acronym for directed acyclic graphs.